hiroppy/fusuma/samples/intro/slides/04-slide.md

 <br />

-This is a note displayed on the host side in Presenter Mode.
+Displays notes for each slide in presenter mode.

 ---

-## Execute JavaScript Code
+## Executing JavaScript Code

 Executes JavaScript code when the button is clicked.
-If you use `console.log`, the text will be outputted.
+If you use `console.log`, the context will be outputted.

 <!-- executable-code -->